Northumberland Park station (Tyne and Wear): Facilities

-The station has an island platform between the twin tracks of the Tyne and Wear Metro.
-The single National Rail track runs on the northern side of the station.
-The station entrance is on Algernon Drive, with both stairs and a lift providing to the platform.
+The station has an island platform between the twin Metro tracks and is the only through island platform outisde of the core section.

-The station is equipped with ticket machines, sheltered waiting area, seating, next train information displays, timetable posters, and an emergency help point.
-Ticket machines are able to accept payment with credit and debit card (including contactless payment), notes and coins.
-The station is also fitted with smartcard validators, which feature at all stations across the network.
+The station is equipped with ticket machines, a sheltered waiting area, seating, next train information displays, timetable posters, and an emergency help point.
+Ticket machines are able to accept payment with credit and debit cards (including contactless payment), notes and coins.
+The station is also fitted with smartcard validators, which are featured at all stations across the network.